marcou-andrew/CX4640Project/README.md

 ![](floatinpointnumberpieces.png)

-Below is a visualization for IEEE 754 Floating Point Standard for Single Precision
+Below is a visualization for IEEE 754 Floating Point Standard for Double Precision

 ![](floatingpointnumberpiecesdouble.png)